Fulfill Your Dream!

 After you successfully complete these three Montessori Teacher Training steps, you take your practical exam.

 Your final practical exam tests your thorough knowledge and use of the materials.
-Depending on student location, this exam may be held via Skype in your local area, or in-person at a residency campus in Montana or Tennessee.
+Depending on student location, this exam may be held via Skype in your local area, or in-person at a residency campus.

 Once you pass the practical exam, you are eligible for your MACTE-accredited Montessori teacher certificate from Age of Montessori.